Andybird88/CV/README.md

 _Purchase Ledger Finance Team_
 - First encountered VBA and started working with excel to design macros to save myself and others time.
+- Promoted to a newly created team to business partner the head office functions.
+This was based off an excel app I built to help manage the teams workflow.
+This was used by all teams in the department.
+I received feedback from multiple sources that it saved hours of time and people thought it was a revelation.
+After I was promoted I handed over the maintenance to another who commented how simple it was to maintain because of the logical way it had been built.

 #### University of Gloucestershire (01/09/06 to 30/06/10)